Another Sports Betting Bill Has Been Introduced in Kentucky

 “As soon as it’s up and going, you’ll be able to download whatever app you like,” he said.

 Koenig noted that Kentucky is losing money to illegal sports betting sites that are unregulated.
-Kentucky also is bordered by states, including Tennessee, with legal sports betting.
+Kentucky is also bordered by states, including Tennessee, that have legal sports betting.
 Sports betting in Tennessee has been legal since November 2020.

 Sports betting recently became legal in another neighboring state, Ohio, though Ohio betting apps can't go live until gaming regulators establish the rules to govern the industry.
 Sports betting supporters hope wagering can begin in Ohio by football season this year.